Mystery surrounding Pakistan's nuclear capable Ababeel missile and its MIRV capability

 New Delhi, Oct 17: Pakistan has been trying its best to match up with India's formidable missile arsenal.
 India's successful test firing of Agni-5, which has a range of 5,000 kms, has left Pakistan uncomfortable and Islamabad has been trying hard to come up with an answer for India's ace missile.

 Agni-5 can carry both conventional and nuclear warheads and can hit all parts of Pakistan.
-Agni-5 is not a Pakistan-centric, so to speak, missile and the testimony this fact is that several foreign defence observers have claimed that it can hit targets as far as 8,000 kms away.
+Agni-5 is not a Pakistan-centric missile and the testimony to this is the fact that several foreign defence observers have claimed that it can hit targets as far as 8,000 kms away.
 The official range Agni-5, as claimed by the DRDO, remains 5,000 kms.

 Also Read | From Babur to Ghaznavi: About names of Pakistani missiles